-- 1. Subject staff will be available at the Year 9 into 10 Guided Pathway Evening on 19th January 2023 to discuss courses - 2.
+- Subject staff will be available at the Year 9 into 10 Guided Pathway Evening on 18th January 2024 5.00pm to 7.00pm to discuss courses - 2.
 A careers advisor will also be available on this evening - 3.
-Students are welcome to discuss course choices in relation to their future career plans and current level of performance with subject and pastoral staff during the academy day, over the next few weeks
+Students are welcome to discuss course choices in relation to their future career plans and current level of performance with subject and pastoral staff during the academy day, over the next few weeks. - 4.
+Make use of Praising Stars grades; including using the following table to see what GCSE grades might be possible: